FICHEKK/Precise-Time-Extractor/README.md

 # Installation
 1. Download `PreciseTimeExtractor.as`.
 2. Place it inside your TMI `Plugins` folder (on Windows, it is usually located at `C:\Users\User\Documents\TMInterface\Plugins`).
+3. To activate it inside TMI, go to `Settings/Bruteforce` and select `fic's Precise Time Extractor` from the dropdown.

 # How to use?
 1. Convert all of your replay `.Gbx` files to TMI input files.
 You can do that easily via online tool: [TMI inputs extractor](https://io.gbx.tools/extract-inputs-tmi)<br/><br/>